 I hold a PhD in German Literature from Ohio State University and a PhD in English Literature (Creative Writing and Literary Translation) from the University of Glasgow.
-I'm an HEA Senior Fellow and a member of CIOL, ITI, Scotnet, the Translators Association, the Society of Authors and Scottish Pen.
-I am the Secretary of APTIS (the Association of Programmes in Translation and Interpreting Studies UK and Ireland).
+I'm an HEA Senior Fellow and a member of CIOL, ITI, Scotnet, the Translators Association, and the Society of Authors.
+I am currently serving as Secretary of APTIS (the Association of Programmes in Translation and Interpreting Studies UK and Ireland).

-My translations of poetry by Sarah Kirsch, Monika Rinck, and Else Lasker-Schüler highlight the work of German female poets.
+In addition to teaching Translation Studies, I am a literary translator.
+My translations of poetry by the German poets Sarah Kirsch, Monika Rinck, and Else Lasker-Schüler highlight the work of German female poets.
 Sarah Kirsch,Ice Roses: Selected Poems (Carcanet, 2014), a bi-lingual edition featuring over 100 poems from Kirsch's ten collections, which I selected, translated, and introduced, was shortlisted for the Oxford-Weidenfeld Translation Prize and for the Popescu European Poetry Translation Prize in 2015.
 My translation of Monika Rinck's poem 'pfingstrosen' was commended in the open category of the Stephen Spender Poetry Translation Prize in the same year.
 I recently translated the influential German bestseller Altes Land by Doerte Hansen, which appeared in English as This House is Mine (St. Martin's Press, New York, 2016).
 This translation was nominated for the ATA's Ungar German Translation Prize 2017 and was long-listed for the 2018 International DUBLIN Literary Award.

 I am currently conducting research on the role of translation in the internationalisation of German publishing after World War II.

 Event / Presentation